Frequently Asked Questions

 Note that it’s simply the claim of live cells that makes the difference.
 The cells may really be dead and all that exists is the manufacturer claiming that they’re alive, but the claim is enough to trigger the regulation.

 We do not offer any exosome or live cord products since they are not approved by the FDA.
 We only offer autologous products which we offer within the FDA Section 361 guidelines.

 Exosomes are a product of lab cultured mesenchymal stem cells.
-According to recent FDA correspondence, Exosome or Amniosome products are 351 biologics and need a full 351 cell drug registration.
+According to recent FDA correspondence exosome, secretome, or Amniosome products are 351 biologics and need a full 351 cell drug registration.

-No Exosomes, amniosomes or exosome product have current FDA approval.
+No exosomes, amniosomes, secretomes or exosome products have current FDA approval.

 The 351 cell-drug designation is a long, complex, and extremely expensive process.
 It can take hundreds of millions of dollars and 5–10 years of clinical trials to get a real FDA approval.
 If their product fails clinical tests they won’t get approval.
 So the simple online 361 tissue registration and clever wording is a better fit to their bottom line.

 The upshot?
 There is no FDA approved live amniotic or live cord blood product with an orthopedic indication on the market today.
 So if a chiropractor, doctor or sales rep tells you that they have one, beware, it’s not true.

 All of our procedures are allowed under Section 361 of the Public Health Service Act or the same day surgical exception, so we don’t need a new drug application.
 Section 361 criteria are as follows:

 All new drugs that are licensed by the FDA go through an FDA application process called an IND which stands for Investigational New Drug Application or an NDA which stands for New Drug Application.
 Since our procedures fall under Section 361 and/or the same day surgical exception, we do not need to register them as a new drug and so we do not need an FDA drug application (IND or NDA.)